argoproj/argo-cd/docs/proposals/source-verificiation-policies.md

 ### Risks and Mitigations

-The new verification levels (i.e. `progressive` and `full`) make source verification a lot more robust and thorough compared to the current implementation.
+The new verification levels (i.e. `progressive` and `strict`) make source verification a lot more robust and thorough compared to the current implementation.

 However, for `progressive` mode, there are at least two risk factors I can see which I'd like to raise for validation: